Tag Archives: Till Death Do Us Part

 Now the time has come to take note of a sharp contrast between the biblically ubiquitous command of 2 Corinthians 6:14 and the entirely unique doctrine in 1 Corinthians 7:12-16.
 We understand that Paul’s teaching here is unique because he introduces these instructions with the phrase, “But to the rest I say, not the Lord…” (1 Corinthians 7:12).
 Paul makes it clear that the instructions he is giving here are not from the Lord’s direct teaching during the time when Paul was taken up into the third heaven, nor did he find these instructions anywhere else in the scriptures.
 Nevertheless, Paul’s instructions, introducing a new doctrine, are inspired by the Holy Spirit, which means that they are divine in origin.

 To clarify the issue further, the immediately preceding sentence (v.
 10, 11) finds Paul prohibiting divorce for two believers bound in Christian marriages when he says, “But to the married I give instructions, not I, but the Lord, that the wife should not leave her husband…” (v.
 10).
-So then, Paul clearly states that the Lord directly and/or through scripture revealed to him the Christian rule that two members of the body of Christ must not divorce (short of pornia), but whether or not an unequally yoked Christian should divorce their unbelieving spouse and under what rules they must follow were not divinely spelled out prior to Paul’s passage here to the Corinthians.
-Paul was equally clear that he was left to piece this issue together for himself using his knowledge of the Word, his wisdom and eminent logic to come to his conclusion, “But to the rest I say, not the Lord…”
+So then, Paul clearly states that the Lord directly and/or through scripture revealed to him the Christian rule that two members of the body of Christ must not divorce one another (perhaps subject to Jesus’ pornia clause in Matthew 19), but whether or not an unequally yoked Christian should divorce their unbelieving spouse, as was the rule for the Israelites in the Old Testament (Ezra 10), was not divinely spelled out prior to Paul’s passage here to the Corinthians.
+Paul’s inclusion of 1 Corinthians 7:12-16 and 2 Corinthians 6:14-7:1 indicate that this concern was becoming a very real issue for Christians whose spouses rejected the gospel of grace and held to their idolatrous religious beliefs.
+The Old Testament was entirely unambiguous in teaching that the Israelites were not to be unequally yoked and should divorce in order to get right with God, but Jesus never made it clear whether or not this rule crossed over for Christians.
+Paul was equally forthright when he communicated that he was left to piece this issue together by himself using his knowledge of the Word, his wisdom and eminent logic to come to his conclusion, “But to the rest I say, not the Lord…”

 So then, even with the great apostle’s candid, unguarded transparency much of the church seems to miss the elephant in the room.
 Paul was teaching the Corinthians that the same rule does not apply to equally yoked and unequally yoked marriages.
 If the same rule applied to both, then he would have had no need to separate the two distinct marriages as he so clearly does.
 Though this distinction is unmistakable in the text it has been almost entirely obscured by two monumental man-made doctrines even as our Lord Jesus argued against, “Teaching as doctrines the precepts of men.
 Neglecting the commandment of God, you hold to the tradition of men” (Mark 7:7-8).
 The two precepts of men that obscure Paul’s clear teaching in 1 Corinthians 7 are: First, Roman Catholicism declaring marriage a sacrament.
 Second, the misappropriation of the scriptural use of marriage as an analogy for the relationships between God and Israel and Christ and His church.
 Sadly, time does not allow elaboration here, but the following poem elucidates the horrible outcome: